 Prior to prosecution and only at the request of the U.S. Attorney's office, the Office submits reports to the U.S. Attorney's office on a person's eligibility for supervision as a diversion from formal prosecution.
 When authorized by the U.S. Attorney, the Office establishes a pretrial diversion agreement and subsequently supervises the person.
 If the person completes the supervision period without substantial violation of the supervision agreement, the U.S. Attorney's Office does not prosecute the person on the original charge.

-In FY2019, eleven persons under pretrial diversion successfully completed the supervision period.
-The U.S. Attorney terminated only one pretrial diversion case in FY2019.
+In FY2021, four persons under pretrial diversion supervision successfully completed the supervision period.
+The U.S. Attorney did not terminate any pretrial diversion cases in FY2021.

 Pretrial Bail Investigations and Reports